mpyne-navy/dsb-report/dsb-report.md

 financial management, representing user interests on change control boards.

-### DoD does not have adequate career paths for software professionals {#dod-does-not-have-adequate-career-paths-for-software-professionals .unnumbered}
+### DoD does not have adequate career paths for software professionals

 Some Services have no career paths; some Services alternate computer assignments with totally unrelated non-computer assignments, thereby